Software-Improvement-Group/sigridci/docs/getting-started/introduction.md

 * **Context and background.** This page dedicates some words to our vision developing and offering Sigrid.
 A high-level overview of its goals and functionality.
 Other pages will discuss:
-* [Roles and usage](roles-and-usage.md) The main roles/typical users that Sigrid supports.
+* [Roles](../getting-started/roles.md).
+The main roles/typical users that Sigrid supports.
 These range from management/architects to developers.
 They typically have different needs for views/detail (roughly from portfolio/trend to code detail view).
   + **Analysis scenarios.** We discuss typical analysis needs or use cases and the steps can you take to get there.
+* [Uses](../getting-started/uses.md).
+This elaborates on the scenarios that you can use Sigrid for.

 ## Sigrid, why you need it